smadi0x86/smadi0x86-playbook/README.md

 ## 😊 Notice :

-- This repo gets updated every one in a while, it includes everything I learned and practiced
+- This repo gets updated every once in a while, it includes everything I learned and practiced

 ## ⚠️ Disclaimer :